harrisonratcliffe/browser-sessions-enhanced/README.md

 `include_session_id: (default: false)`

 Set to true to include the session ID in the response when retrieving the current user's sessions.

 `include_ip_address: (default: false)`

 Set to true to include the IP address of the session in the response when retrieving the current user's sessions.
 This can be useful for security purposes.

+`require_password_for_logout: (default: true)`

+Set to false to allow users to log out of other sessions without providing their password.
+If true, users will need to enter their password to log out from other devices, enhancing security.

 ## Usage